dead-channel-jp/dead-channel-jp/manuscripts/member_02.md

 小川洋子
 -->

-> (About "Aureliano is coming") Anyway, his skils are genuine to complete such a "Grand Hotel Style" story without any failure.
+> (About "Aureliano is coming") Anyway, his skills are genuine to complete such a "Grand Hotel Style" story without any failure.
 Possibly, he might be  in his first step to much greater novels that I've never thought of.
 >
 > [Yoko Ogawa](https://en.wikipedia.org/wiki/Y%C5%8Dko_Ogawa)